 Discovery Six- Levels of Consciousness

-· Prior to this discovery and clarification about free will, it was thought that there were two mutually exclusive stances toward free will: the total “free will” stance that had people facing chronic frustration in their hopeless attempt to “control” their thinking.
-The “fate” stance asserting that we are resigned to our fate rendering free will illusory.
-Thus, the “free” camp struggled with gaining more free will and the “fate” camp struggled with victimhood and resignation.
+· Prior to this discovery and clarification about freewill, it was commonly thought that there were two mutually exclusive stances toward freewill: the total “freewill” stance that had people facing chronic frustration in their hopeless attempt to “control” their thinking.
+The “fate” stance asserting that we are resigned to our fate rendering freewill illusory.
+Thus, the “free” camp struggled with gaining more freewill and the “fate” camp struggled with victimhood and resignation.

-· Why this discovery matters: Sydney Banks’ free will discoveries freed people to live the dance of individual freedom and while knowing they are a part of a greater system, an intelligence.
-They were sparred the struggle associated with misunderstanding, a lack of clarity about the true nature of free will with its connection to levels of consciousness.
+· Why this discovery matters: Sydney Banks’ freewill discoveries freed people to live the dance of individual freedom and, while knowing they are a part of a greater system, an intelligence.
+They were spared the struggle associated with misunderstanding, a lack of clarity about the true nature of freewill with its connection to levels of consciousness.

 Discovery Eight- The Quiet Mind

-· Prior to this discovery it was thought that discipline, techniques and rituals were required to access a peaceful, meditative mind.
+· Prior to this discovery it was broadly thought that discipline, techniques, and rituals were required to access a peaceful, meditative mind.

-· Why this discovery matters: The capacity for insight, the ability to release stress, the capacity for connectedness/closeness with others, the capacity for resilience are all leveraged by a quiet mind.
-These associations with a quiet mind are well established by research and/or recognized in the vernacular (the research link between stress reduction and meditation, as an example).
-The capacity for insight (the business vernacular term “back burner”), creative thought (commonly associated with off-site retreats), greater capacity for connectedness/intimacy (couples feeling closer when minds are free of the day to day) are experienced first-hand by human beings.
+· Why this discovery matters: The capacity for insight, the ability to release stress, the capacity for connectedness/closeness with others, and the capacity for resilience are all leveraged by a quiet mind.
+These associations with a quiet mind are well established by research and/or recognized in the vernacular.
+The capacity for insight, creative thought, greater capacity for connectedness/intimacy, are experienced first-hand by human beings.
 The power of a quiet mind makes it a means as well as an end.
 While receiving the benefits of peace of mind one is accessing the benefits of insight and perspective.